invider/collider.jam/README.md

 You can use [*brew*](https://brew.sh/) on MacOS X and preferably [*nvm*](https://github.com/invider/nvm) on Linux
-(apt on LTS Ubuntu could install a very old package from repos)
+(apt on LTS Ubuntu could install a very old version from repos)

 ---
 Now, to install collider.jam shell, run: